opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Run ...
 HOW??RUBEN??

 ## Needed components

-+ domain texts
++ Domain texts
-+ annotation guidelines
++ Annotation guidelines
-+ tools to train the opinion model
++ Tools to train the opinion identification model
-+ tools to generate a general sentiment lexicon
++ Tools to train the named entity recognition model
-+ a general sentiment lexicon or tools to generate one
++ General sentiment lexicon or tools to generate one
-+ a domain-specific lexicon or tools to generate one
++ Domain-specific lexicon or tools to generate one

+### Collect texts from the domain
++ Domain texts are texts
+++ about a specific topic such a product, a person, a company,  a political issue, etc.
+++ within a specific domain such as such as tourism, sports, politics, etc.
+++ such as customer reviews, blog posts, news articles, facebook messages, etc.
++ These texts can scraped from internet or collected from any other source.

 ### collect texts (cf. x for corpus composition)